shnartho/Holiday-Planner-FullStackWebApp/README.md

-### 🔰 Production-ready webapp using React, Django, and PostgreSQL with CI/CD using Jenkins and ArgoCD, deployed on Kubernetes
+🔰 A scalable and production-ready full-stack web application, combining the power of React, Django, and PostgreSQL.
+Seamlessly deployed and orchestrated with Kubernetes, while leveraging CI/CD using Jenkins and ArgoCD for streamlined development and reliability.

 ## CI/CD Workflow
 ![Application](./images/forGithub1.png)